PPC CASE STUDY:

 Managing and optimizing an account is an ongoing process.
 We were constantly monitoring accounts for changes and looking for new ways to increase click and conversion rates while also simultaneously decreasing their price.

 Here, we can see campaigns for the “Blockchain for Business” course on Google ads.
 Conversion rates weren’t what we wanted from it yet — we were working with CCCO on improving the landing page.
-However, since CFD took over, the CTR increased twofold, while the CPC by 56%.
+However, since CFD took over, the CTR increased twofold, while the CPC decreased by 56%.